What’s the difference between normal laundry and gear washing?

 How often should I get my gear cleaned?

 The short answer is probably more often than you are right now.
 Washing your ski jacket or tent is intimidating stuff, that’s why we’re here!
 It’s best to wash your gear when you first start to notice it's dirty or loosing breathability or waterproofing.
 Sweat, dust and dirt particles clog up the pores of technical fabrics very easily and that grime attracts water instead of repelling it!
 If you want to look great and stay warm, a seasonal shape-up is a good start.

 How do I get my gear to you?

-If you’re in Colorado, you can place your Gear Washers order online then bring your gear into one of our Front Range drop-zones: Feral, Wilderness Exchange in Denver and Boone Mountain Sports or Bivouac Coffee Evergreen.
+If you’re in Colorado, you can place your Gear Washers order online then bring your gear into one of our Front Range drop-zones: Feral or Wilderness Exchange in Denver, Bentgate Mountaineering in Golden or Boone Mountain Sports in Evergreen.
 One of their friendly associates will ask for your name & online order confirmation number.
 We’ll shoot you an email in 4-6 days when your gear is ready for pick-up again at the drop-zone

 Do you accept mail-in orders?